dunhampa/hugo_AgainstTheGiants/content/chapters/Chapter_4/Part5_Watching/index.md

 "Not masters," the man insists, pointing to the other statues.

 Kalinar, trying to help, asks in Orcish, "Did their faces look like this?"
-He mimics the visage of a beholder.
+He mimics the visage of a mind flayer wiggling his fingers like a beard.

 The human stares blankly, not understanding.